Rings of microdifferential operators for arithmetic $\mathscr{D}$-modules: Preliminaries on filtered rings

 For a filtered ring $(A,A_i)$, we put $\mr{gr}_i(A):=A_i/A_{i-1}$, and $\mr{gr}(A):=\bigoplus_{i}\mr{gr}_i(A)$.
 The module $\mr{gr}(A)$ is naturally a graded ring, and it is called the {\em associated graded ring}.
 We define the {\em principal symbol map} $\sigma\colon A\rightarrow\mr{gr}(A)$ in the following way: let $x\in A$.
 If $x\in\bigcap_iA_i$, then we put $\sigma(x)=0$.
 Otherwise there exists an integer $i$ such that $x\in A_{i}$ and $x\not\in A_{i-1}$.
 We define $\sigma(x)$ to be the image of $x$ in $\mr{gr}_i(A)\subset\mr{gr}(A)$.

 We introduce the completion of a filtered ring.
 Let $(A,A_i)$ be a filtered ring.
-We refer to \cite[Ch.I, \S3]{HO} for the details.\footnote{However, in some definitions, we used other equivalent definitions to make the explanation shorter.
-The equivalence is proven in {\it ibid.}} Let $A[\nu,\nu^{-1}]$ be the ring of Laurent polynomials with one variable $\nu$ over $A$, graded by the degree of $\nu$.
+We refer to \cite[Ch.I, \S3]{HO} for the details.
+Let $A[\nu,\nu^{-1}]$ be the ring of Laurent polynomials with one variable $\nu$ over $A$, graded by the degree of $\nu$.
 Here, the element $\nu$ is in the center by definition.
 We define the graded subalgebra of $A[\nu,\nu^{-1}]$ denoted by $A_{\bullet}$, called the {\em Rees ring} of $(A,A_i)$ by the formula